spencerjstewart/todos/README.md

 ## Features

-- Add new todo items
+- ✅ Add new todo items
-- Edit existing todo items
+- ✅ Edit existing todo items
-- Remove todo items
+- ✅ Remove todo items
-- Toggle the completed status of individual todo items
+- ✅ Toggle the completed status of individual todo items
-- Toggle the completed status of all todo items at once
+- ✅ Toggle the completed status of all todo items at once
+- ❌ View todo items by completed status

+## Upcoming Features

+### Version 3

+- Use Express to serve the application
+- Use MongoDB to persist todo items
+- Search bar to filter todos
+- Tags to categorize todos
+- Due dates for todos
+- Estimated time and/or effort for todos

+### Version 4

+- Add user authentication
+- Allow users to create and manage their own todo lists

+### Version 5

+- Allow users to create multiple todo lists
+- Create Kanban template so users can use a simple todo list or a Kanban layout

 ## Technologies Used